PunchThrough/bean-docs/src/features/virtual-serial.md

 There are many communication protocols.
 Regardless, in order for the Bean (or any device for that matter) to communicate to the computer, they must share a common communication protocol.
 The Bean and the computer need to agree on how the information will be organized and have an appropriate response to the request being made.
 For example, the data that is sent between both devices can have a header that signifies the start of a message, a body, and a footer that signifies the end of a message.

-In this guide, we will focus on Serial Communication and how to use the Serial Monitor on the Arduino IDE to send and receive data from the Bean.
+In this guide, we will focus on serial communication and how to use the Serial Monitor on the Arduino IDE to send and receive data from the Bean.
 ## Setup

 Please make sure you're familiar with the following before starting this guide: